5 New Bangsar Restaurants To Get Your Grub On

 There's a new kid on the Jalan Bangkung food block, one inspired by the cafe culture in Paris and Copenhagen.
 Alta Cafe boasts food made from scratch using as much locally source produce as possible, whipping them up using modern techniques and serving them in a relaxed cafe space.

 A new Indian restaurant has popped up on Lorong Maarof, one that advertises their food as "royal Indian cuisine".
-Feast on a variety of luxe dishes at Gajaa, like lobster biryani, lobster tandoori or shrimp curry.
+Feast on a variety of luxe dishes at Gajaa At 8, like lobster biryani, lobster tandoori or shrimp curry.
 Food here is notably Southern Indian, as well as drinks, with a range of Indian-inspired cocktails and whiskies available.

 Eating healthy is getting easier day by day thanks to restaurants like RawSome, who are aiming to make eating right as easy as pie.
 The restaurant features meat-free Asian dishes that are varied and tasty, as well as their most famous product – chia seed pudding jars.